pascomnet/documentation/site/content/clients/webclient-userguide/_index.en.md

 ### Make pascom Groups Public

 In order to provide external participants access to a group, the group must be made public.
 Click the **info symbol** within the group which will take you to the administration settings.
-Switch the **Allow guests** button to **on** in order to make the now "public".
-This "public" status will also be shown in the contact list for the respective group.
+Switch the **Allow guests** button to **on** in order to make the group "public".
+This "public" status will also be displayed respective group's entry in the contact list.

 ![pulic groups](groups_public.en.PNG?width=70%)